 In regards to the processor it is middle-of-the-road but is capable of handling just about any app or video.
 However, there is no support for 4K at all.
 Users are limited to 1080p and if you connect it to a 4K TV you will have to rely on the upconversion.

 The platform is where this product absolutely nails it.
 It’s lightweight and fairly minimalist.
 The platform is not cluttered making scrolling smooth and quick.
 Accessing your favorite applications is very easy and intuitive.

 Roku Express Set Up

 After you have connected to WiFi and run the initial setup you will be asked to go to Roku’s website to register the device.
-You can pick and choose which apps you want to download to your Roku.
+You can pick and choose which apps you want to download to your player.
 You can go back and change this at any time.
 Roku will start you off with a handful of apps at first but there are thousands of apps available.

 Once set up, simply select and open an application and you’re ready to start consuming your favorite content.

 Mainstream content includes streaming services such as Sling TV, fuboTV, YouTube TV, Hulu, Netflix, and more.
 Users also get access to free content such as PlutoTV, tubi, PBS, Crackle, and more.
-Roku offers users the capability to listen to music, watch TV and movies, and even get up-to-date news and weather information.
+Users are offered the capability to listen to music, watch TV and movies, and even get up-to-date news and weather information.

 The Roku mobile app gives users extra features.
-Use your iOS or Android device to enhance your streaming experience.
+Use your iOS or Android device to enhance your cord-cutter experience.
 Additional features include:

-- The Roku Channel: Stream hundreds of hit movies, TV shows, and more—anytime, anywhere.
+- The Roku Channel: Stream hundreds of hit movies, tv shows, and more—anytime, anywhere.